Code-Institute-Submissions/debapriya9b-onlineShop/README.md

 ### Stripe payment testing
 Please use the below information to test payments.

 - Card number - 4242424242424242
 - CVC - Any 3 digit number.
 - Expiry date - Any date in the future.

 ## Manual tests

+- Check logging in and out, views change accordingly
+- Check registering as new user and logging in and out and in again
+- Check all links in navbar and footer, confirm opening in new tabs
+- Click 'Forgot password' and confirm email link
+- For the posts, no. of views for each post is getting updated
+- Check switching between pages
+- Contact Us form is working fine.
+- Cart is adding the products properly
+- Checkout function is working fine.
+- Check display is reasonable with reasonable resizings of browser window
+- Check that filtering works by confirming in the Python shell
+- Change things in the admin panel and try to break stuff (e.g. delete a user and then check profile removed by CASCADE)

 # Deployment